 07: Successful Presentation: Page Design

-On this episode, we’re taking a deeper dive into our PRESENTATION P. If you’ve not listened to Episode 6 yet, you’ll want to review that one to get some context on our 7 P’s for Crowdfunding Success.
-Ever wondered how to design the perfect page?
+In this episode, we’re taking a deeper dive into our PRESENTATION P. Ever wondered how to design the perfect page?
 Want to know the best way to structure your rewards for your campaign?
 Want to know the perfect number of rewards you should offer?
 If so, this master class is for you!